 Machine Learning is changing the ways industries do business - Healthcare, Manufacturing, Retail and Food and Beverage will never be the same again.
 Banking and Finance are also impacted by this innovation, and one of the most prominent uses is for Credit Card Fraud Detection.
 In this guide, I will go deep, and explain how it works.

 Unauthorized card operations hit an astonishing amount of 16.7 million victims in 2017.
 Additionally, as reported by the Federal Trade Commission (FTC), the number of credit card fraud claims in 2017 was 40% higher than the previous year’s number.
 There were around 13,000 reported cases in California and 8,000 in Florida, which are the largest states per capita for such type of crime.
 The amount of money at stake will exceed approximately $30 billion by 2020.

-“Fraud detection is a set of activities undertaken to prevent money or property from being obtained through false pretenses.”
+“Fraud detection is a set of activities that are taken to prevent money or property from being obtained through false pretenses.”

-Credit Card Fraud Detection with Machine Learning is a process of data samples (fraudulent and normal transactions provided by the customer) investigation by the Data Science team and development of a model that will show the best results in revealing and preventing abnormal transactions.
-This is achieved through bringing all meaningful features of card users’ together, such as Date, User Zone, Product Category, Amount, Provider, Client’s behavioral patterns, etc. and run through a subtly trained model that finds patterns and rules so that it can classify a transaction as following: fraudulent or not.
+Credit Card Fraud Detection with Machine Learning is a process of data investigation by a Data Science team and the development of a model that will provide the best results in revealing and preventing fraudulent transactions.
+This is achieved through bringing together all meaningful features of card users’ transactions, such as Date, User Zone, Product Category, Amount, Provider, Client’s Behavioral Patterns, etc. The information is then run through a subtly trained model that finds patterns and rules so that it can classify whether a transaction is fraudulent or is legitimate.